jenkinsci/vectorcast-execution-plugin/README.md

 ## Job Creation Options

 When using a Pipeline Job, the sub jobs are created to run on specific node related to the compiler chosen for the environment.
 For example:
+3
 ![](docs/images/job_creation_options.png)

 Use the Job Name setting for changing the created pipeline job name.
 Default is *VectorCASTProjectName*\_vcast\_pipeline

-The Shared Artifact Directory option allows VectorCAST Project's build artifacts to be stored in a different location from the default *VectorCASTProjectName*\_build.
+The Shared Artifact Directory option allows VectorCAST Project's build artifacts to be stored in a different location from the default *VectorCASTProjectName*/build.
 If stored in a location that can be maintained between builds, VectorCAST's Change Based Testing can accelerate testing

 Maximum Parallel Queued Jobs allows the job to specify the maximum number of unit test jobs to queue up at any one time for parallel execution.
 To queue all jobs, leave blank or set to zero (0).
 The use case for this option would be if you don't want to queue the Jenkins server with all VectorCAST environment build/execute jobs; thus, allowing other jobs to queue up as well.